visibilityspots/icinga-scripts/README.md

 *  the command '/etc/init.d/bacula-fd status'
 *  counts the updates related to jenkins 'yum check-update | grep bacula | wc -l'
 *  checks if the config file '/etc/bacula/bacula-fd.conf' is still present
-*  ( if you comment out lines 18 and 78, and comment line 57 the script from Michael Wyraz will be used to get the time since the last backup has been taken.
+*  ( if you comment out line 31, adapt it to the right bacula client name, delete the underlaying declaration of $BACKUP and uncomment line 89 and delete line 90 the script from Michael Wyraz will be used to get the time since the last backup has been taken.
 By default, exceeding 24hrs the warning state is initialized, more than 48hrs it will become critical - http://exchange.nagios.org/directory/Plugins/Backup-and-Recovery/Bacula/check_bacula_lastbackup-2Epl/details)

 to throw some messages to the icinga server: